Four One Planet Summits, 40 initiatives and coalitions, 140 countries involved

 Unlocking resources for the ecological transition in developing countries

 - The 26 public development banks of the IDFC (International Development Finance Club) network and 8 multilateral development banks have committed to invest by 2025 more than 200 billion dollars each year for climate action.
+In November 2020, at the Finance in Common summit, the principle of alignment with the Paris Agreement targets was endorsed by 450 public development banks.

 - The initiatives supported within the framework of One Planet contribute to research in favor of the ecological transition, particularly in developing countries.
 Nearly €500 million has been invested, enabling 390 tangible research projects carried out by over 3,800 researchers throughout the world.